zhouhao/hexo-Web-Source/source/_posts/PhoneGap-QRCode-Example.md

 title: "PhoneGap: QRCode Example"
 date: 2014-07-22 13:07:37
-tags:
+tags: [PhoneGap, QRCode, Mobile]
- - PhoneGap
- - QRCode
- - Mobile
-categories:
+categories: [计算机那些事, 手机开发]
-  - 计算机那些事
-  - 手机开发
 ---
 With PhoneGap, we can use HTML+CSS+JS to build the mobile apps.
-With it, I can easly wrap [this website](http://ios-emulator.hzhou.me/) into a iOS app.
 But how could we call hardware of iPhone, such as camera, in our code with PhoneGap?
 ### Good news is that there are many plugins already existed, with which we can interact with hardware.
 Now let's do a app for QRCode sanner:
 <!-- more -->